 It May Be Time to Consider Your College or University

 Your college or university could benefit from a financial gift from your estate.
-You might want to consider leaving money to your alma mater if:
+Consider leaving money to your alma mater if:

 - It makes you feel good.
 You received a great education and had a good experience at your school.
 You may want to give back to the institution that gave you so much.